moeko7/atomikmaker-starter-kit/docs/README.md

 }
 ```
 As you can see, we use css variables to apply common style.
 Please don't modify any css variable, it can break the design of the platform.<br />
 The only one you can modify in your css is `--block-width` to change the max-width of your block **only if needed**.
-In most case, you'll don't need to set this variable. <br />
+In most cases, you won't need to set this variable. <br />

 ---